Philip Mould: Art discoveries

+Mould described some of the basic concepts for art discoveries, in an article published in The Guardian:

+Although [Mould] acknowledged that auctioneers do not have the benefit of cleaning and restoring works, which help to reveal true quality, he added: "As art dealers, we scour daily the world's auction catalogues for paintings that are ... wrongly identified ...
+In any week, our finds might range from a misidentified Tudor icon to a misattributed 18th-century landscape … but by a strange chance we seem to have hit a seam of Van Dycks."

 Personal life

 Mould and his wife, Catherine, have a son born in 1997.
 Since 2002 they have owned Duck End House in Oxfordshire, close to Chipping Norton.
-The property was once owned by the seventeenth-century politician Sir William Cope.
-False allegations against Philip Mould of infidelity and financial insolvency were planted in newspapers by a rival art dealer.
+In 2009, false allegations against him of infidelity and financial insolvency were planted in newspapers by a rival art dealer, later disgraced.

 In August 2014, Mould was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.
 In October 2015, Mould appeared on BBC's Gardeners' World, in the garden of his home, discussing his passion for nature and talked of his interest in varieties of rose which would have been grown in the time of Sir Anthony van Dyck.
 He also discussed the work of one of his favourite artists, Cedric Morris, who was also a great plantsman.
 Mould is a keen collector of Morris's work (for his private collection), and champions modern British artists in general; he cites the Bloomsbury Group amongst his favourites.

-In April 2020, during the COVID-19 pandemic, Mould started recording a series of short videos he calls Art in Isolation, where the viewer is invited into his home of Duck End and given personal musings on one of his collected artworks.
+In April 2020, during the COVID-19 pandemic, Mould started recording a series of short videos he called Art in Isolation, where the viewer is invited into his home of Duck End and given personal musings on one of his collected artworks.
+20 episodes were made, plus a number of "Call to Camera" episodes where Mould asked viewers to share which works of art gave them "solace and sustenance in isolation."

 He is president of the wild plant conservation charity Plantlife.